Ixilthrin/command-painter/README.md

 First create an input file.
 The language is simple.
 Each line represents a keyword or text.
 The keywords are:

-title - The following line becomes the title of the GUI dialog.
+<b>title</b> - The following line becomes the title of the GUI dialog.

-literal  - whatever is on the next line becomes part of the command as is.
+<b>literal</b>  - Whatever is on the next line becomes part of the command as is.

-option - The following line is the name of the option, the following line after that becomes part of the command when selected.
+<b>option</b> - The following line is the name of the option, the following line after that becomes part of the command when selected.

-choice - The following line is the name of the group, after that is the name of the choice, after that is the text for the command.
+<b>choice</b> - The following line is the name of the group, after that is the name of the choice, after that is the text for the command.
+The text is added when the option is selected.
+Choice entries with the same group name will become a radio button group in the dialog.

-textbox - The following line is the label.
+<b>textbox</b> - The following line is the label.
 Any text entered by the user becomes part of the command.

 <b> Basic Description of Process for Creating a Widget